ivanpopelyshev/FastPixel/README.md

 ```

 Look at [examples][] to see more!
-Few of them available by link below:
+Few of them available online by links below:
 - [Pixel carrying][]
 - [Color replacing][]
 - [Channel setting][]